johndpope/GravitySimulator3D/src/README.txt

 Use the included scenes as an example on howto create scenes.
 Create your scenes in the same directory and they will appear in the scenes list of the SceneDisplay

-Any questions regarding SpaceNavigator can be send to: ronuitzaandam@gmail.com
+Any questions regarding GravitySimulator3D can be send to: ronuitzaandam@gmail.com